sagarbuddhic/questions/README.md

 }
 ```

+***react dom***

+The react-dom package provides DOM-specific methods that can be used at the top level of your app and as an escape hatch to get outside the React model if you need to.

 ***State***

 A component needs state when some data associated with it changes over time.
 For example, a Checkbox component might need isChecked in its state, and a NewsFeed component might want to keep track of fetchedPosts in its state.